SAP/openui5-fhir/docs/tutorials/4 Request Handling.md

 <table>
   <tr valign="top">
     <td>With this UI, the model detects one FHIRContextBinding and one FHIRListBinding.
 Both are requesting their needed data in a separate HTTP call.
 The first call is `http://myfhirservice.com/fhir/Patient/XYZ`, the second call is `http://myfhirservice.com/fhir/Patient`.
-    Direct requests support all functionalities of the FHIR RESTful API.
+    Direct requests support all functionalities of the FHIR® RESTful API.
 When you use this type of request, every binding triggers individual requests.
 So, the number of requests depends on how many bindings are declared on an UI. </br> </br>
     Now, a user can change the name of a single patient and save all changes by pressing the save button.
 This is possible by executing the `submitChanges` method of the model:
     </td>
     <td><img src="images/Tutorial_Step_4/request_sample_direct.PNG" class="side_picture"/></td>